lmanov1/WeatherForecast/README.md

 #### First, the user needs to enter at least one city name (i.e., 'location').
 The user can perform this by either choosing the '**My cities**' option on the sidebar or via the '**Manage stored locations**' from the '**Settings**' menu on the sidebar (details below).
 In both cases, the user can add multiple locations for continuous monitoring.
-Up-to-date weather reports for any stored locations are available once added.
+Once added, up-to-date weather reports for any stored locations are always available with the '**My cities**' option on the sidebar

 #### The user can configure his preferences with the sidebar's '**Settings**' option.
 Available options in this menu currently include: